EivindArvesen/react-workshop/exercise-5/README.md

 ## 5.2 - Initial data by dispatching actions

-Now that we have moved initial state to Redux, the next goal is to implement the whole Redux chain: Dispatching an `createTodo` action that is received and handled in the reducer and then added to the list and displayed in the GUI.
+Now that we have moved initial state to Redux, the next goal is to implement the whole Redux chain: Dispatching a `createTodo` action that is received and handled in the reducer and then added to the list and displayed in the GUI.

 Remember this one-way data flow: